raspberrypi/rpi-usb-gadget/README.md

 * **CDC-ECM** on Linux and macOS
 * **RNDIS** on Windows (use the included Raspberry Pi USB RNDIS driver for fastest onboarding)

-It’s designed for headless setups and for places where Wi-Fi isn’t available or allowed.
+It’s designed for headless setups and for places where Wi-Fi isn’t available or communication between network devices is restricted.
 With a single Micro USB or USB-C cable you get a network link that’s ideal for SSH, file copy, and remote dev (e.g. VS Code), with **very low latency**.

 ## What’s new / how it behaves